A Leader’s Best Bet: Exercise

 Exercise Is Linked to Leadership Effectiveness

 When we’re time-pressed and stressed out, that’s exactly when we need to make time to exercise.
-This is the message we give to top executives at our Leadership at the Peak program as we teach them about being “Fit to Lead.”
+This is the message we give to top executives at our senior executive leadership programs, where we help participants focus on being “Fit to Lead.”

-Staying healthy during times of stress requires either reducing the strain or boosting one’s ability to weather its effects.
+Staying healthy during times of stress requires either reducing the strain or boosting your ability to weather its effects.
 Try to find ways to reduce the external pressures that cause stress and overload.
 Meanwhile, improve your ability to process stress by establishing healthy habits.

-Regular exercise not only reduces stress, but it also helps reduce anxiety, improve sleep, and boost your body’s immunity.
+Regular exercise not only reduces stress, but also helps reduce anxiety, improve sleep, and boost your body’s immunity.
 Exercise also helps to lower blood pressure and cholesterol.

 Exercise and Leadership Go Hand-in-Hand